 A digitised approach will also give you access to reporting which in turn enables you to benchmark and profile product, site, supplier and people performance, helping you to reduce waste and optimise the efficiency of your operations.

 Accuracy is key and the repetitive nature of looking at large amounts of data sets means that you can get “data blind” very easily, leading to inaccuracies.
-Having a structured system will help with error proofing, making less errors because of a systematic flow of data and information, highlighting blind spots you may have not know you had.
+Having a structured system will help with error proofing, making fewer errors because of a systematic flow of data and information, highlighting blind spots you may have not known you had.

 Checks by exception is another area that businesses can look to recuperate resource, many product quality checks are wasted because users are checking product that has not been subjected to any risk factors.
-Risk based checking allows for intelligence led checks focused on product with know risk.
+Risk-based checking allows for intelligence-led checks focused on products with know risk.